MarcosLaffitte/GranMapache/README.md

 > done: add options to ignore node labels or/and edge labels in isomorphism search

-- working: add example to ignore node labels or/and edge labels in isomorphism search
+> done: add example to ignore node labels or/and edge labels in isomorphism search

 - working: mcs routines